 Press the "Change" button to bring up the 'Set Security' dialog box:

 The longer the key length the more secure the data.
 But this also may impact a systems responsiveness on older hardware.
-The best thing to do is give it a try and see if you notice any slowdown and then adjust accordingly.

 Input Director does not enforce password standards (such as a minimum length or a mixture of alphabetic and numeric characters).
 You must ensure you pick a difficult to guess password.
 It is recommended that a password is at least 8 characters and contains one or more non-alphabetic characters.
 Passwords are case-sensitive.